gunshycs/Leval/README.md

 # Leval
-Social Platform for League of Legends and Valorant Enthusiasts
+Social Platform for League of Legends and enthusiasts